petehouston/laravel-deploy-on-shared-hosting/README.md

 ## Still trouble?

-If you still fail to deploy Laravel/Lumen applications after following all above steps.
+If you still fail to deploy Laravel applications after following all above steps.
 Provide me [your issue](https://github.com/petehouston/laravel-deploy-on-shared-hosting/issues) in details, I will help you out.

 ## Contribution Guide